JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 Consider the example above we may want to have project-specific functionality that reacts to the application-level events.
 All we need to do is to subscribe to the target topic within the *project bus*.
-No hard reference to the project-level subscriber will be stored at application-level then, i.e. we just avoided memory leak on project re-opening.
+No hard reference to the project-level subscriber will be stored at application-level then, i.e., we just avoided memory leak on project re-opening.

 *Options*

 Broadcast configuration is defined per-topic.
-Following options are available:
+The following options are available:

 * TO\_CHILDREN_ (default);
 * _NONE_;